 The School of Nursing recognizes and respects the diverse religions of our student body and acknowledges the associated celebrations.
 Students with sincerely held religious beliefs must notify faculty within one week of the first day of class of religious observances that may conflict with course attendance, participation, or exam schedules.
-Faculty will provide reasonable accommodations to students for planned absences for religious observances .Students will be responsible for course work, assignments, or exams that are missed.
-For further information on the University's policy related to religious accommodations, please visit the Office of Legal Affairs.
+Faculty will provide reasonable accommodations to students for planned absences for religious observances.
+Students will be responsible for course work, assignments, or exams that are missed.
+For further information on the University's policy related to Religious accommodations.